Skip to main content

 ENGL 151.S01: Introduction to English Studies

-Tuesdays and Thursdays, 11 a.m.-12:15 p.m.
+Tuesday and Thursday, 11 a.m.-12:15 p.m.

 Dr. Sharon Smith

 ENGL 151 serves as an introduction to both the English major and the discipline of English studies.
-In this class, you will develop the thinking, reading, writing, and research practices that define both the major and the discipline.
+In this class, you will develop the thinking, reading, writing and research practices that define both the major and the discipline.
 Much of the semester will be devoted to honing your literary analysis skills, and we will study and discuss texts from several different genres—poetry, short fiction, the novel, drama, and film—as well as some literary criticism.
 As we do so, we will explore the language of the discipline, and you will learn a variety of key literary terms and concepts.
 In addition, you will develop your skills as both a writer and researcher within the discipline of English.

 English 201.ST1 Composition II: The Mind/Body Connection